The Revenue Blog /

 Although these steps may appear to demonstrate a healthy deal.
 Buyers may not be interested in the information provided.
 Instead, teams using evidence-based forecasts should use buyer-driven steps, like requests for a demo, pricing asks, and so on.

-Levels of Evidence-Based Forecasting
+Levels of Data-Driven Forecasting

-There are different levels of evidence-based forecasting.
+There are different levels of data-driven forecasting.
 The first of which can be accomplished by nearly any organization, but requires manual work.
 As the levels advance, the forecast becomes more accurate, but tools and technology are needed to automate processes needed for deeper analysis.

-Basic Forecasting
+Basic Sales Forecasting

 The first level requires a sales process or methodology like MEDDICC, which serves as the guide by which forecasts are made.
 As a sales rep completes each step of the MEDDICC methodology, the deal is considered to have a stronger and stronger chance of success.